 - ⅓ cup 2% milk

 - 2 tablespoons coarsely chopped chervil leaves for garnish

 Broiled Lobster Tails (for the meat eaters)

 - Set a heavy 4-quart saucepan over medium-high heat.
 Add the olive oil and butter and once melted, sauté the onion, potato, celery, shallot, Serrano, and garlic until softened and fragrant, about 10 minutes.
 Add the wine and simmer until the wine is completely absorbed, about 7 - 10 minutes.

-- Add the celery root, stock, salt, cayenne pepper, and mustard in the saucepan and simmer until the celery root is tender, about 35 to 40 minutes.
+- Add the celery root, broth, salt, and Old Bay Seasoning in the saucepan and simmer until the celery root is tender, about 35 to 40 minutes.

 - Serve with 3 tablespoons of the sauteed lobster per soup bowl for the meat eaters at the table.

 Broiled Lobster Tails